tsinghua-cel/polka-attack-experiment/README.md

 ## Overview

 This repository contains the implementation for our paper "Risk-free Selfish Mining in Hybrid Predictability Model.
-A Case Study on Polkadot's NPoS" The repository includes:
+A Case Study on Polkadot's NPoS".
+The repository includes:

 - Implementation code for attack polka-sdk
 - Modified code for normal polka-sdk v1.16.9